🌡️ Loading weather...

 Official Website: EPA Region 1

-Brookline Water and Sewer Commission operates Brookline's municipal separated storm sewer system collecting rainwater, snowmelt, and ice melt runoff and conveying this drainage without treatment directly to the Charles River and Jamaica Pond.
-All de-icing chemicals applied to streets, sidewalks, parking lots, and driveways flow untreated into receiving waters.
+The Brookline Department of Public Works - Water & Sewer Division operates Brookline's municipal separated storm sewer system collecting rainwater, snowmelt, and ice melt runoff and conveying this drainage without treatment directly to the Muddy River, Charles River, and Stony Brook.
+All de-icing chemicals applied to streets, sidewalks, parking lots, and driveways flow untreated into these receiving waters.

 310 CMR 10.05(6) requires commercial properties, industrial facilities, and large parking lots to develop Stormwater Pollution Prevention Plans (SWPPPs) documenting winter maintenance practices, de-icer application rates, and pollution minimization strategies.